Author Archives Nabil Kherouf

 Voronoi Diagrams

-The simplest definition of Voronoi Diagrams is it being the partition of a plane into a set of regions close to each of a set of objects.
-In other words, given a set of points in a plane, a Voronoi region/cell of a point A is an area encompassing points closer to A than any other points in the plane.
-To use Voronoi Diagrams with a set of polygons, we need to compute a cell for each segment of a given polygon.
-By performing a union on the resulting Voronoi cells, we find the center lines between the polygon and its neighbors (See example below).
+The simplest definition of Voronoi Diagrams is it being the partition of a plane into a set of regions close to each of a set of objects (seeds).
+In other words, given a set of seeds in a plane, a Voronoi region/cell of a seed is an area encompassing points closer to that seed than any other.

 Following image shows a Voronoi cell for each segment with matching colors: